 Step Four: Streamline supply and demand

 Use predictive modeling to streamline your supply and demand chains.
 By looking at what customers want, when they’re likely to buy, and what they’re likely to buy, you can accurately predict how much merchandise you’ll need to keep the shelves stocked.
+Talking about keeping the shelves stocked, to be aware of your stocks, you can also utilize event-driven architecture and edge computing capabilities (you can search for smart retail iot on the Internet to learn more about them) to ensure that products are always stocked.
+You can also use these technological solutions to create triggers when items need to be reordered.

 In this manner, predictive modeling is a powerful way to engage customers and address supply and demand issues, thus optimizing all aspects of your business.